A supermartingale approach to Gaussian process based sequential design of experiments: Stepwise Uncertainty Reduction

 Note that, if the set~$\MsetQcq$ is convex, DoA functionals on~$\MsetQcq$ are concave.
 The converse statement is expected to be false, however, since Jensen's inequality does not hold for all concave functionals in infinite dimensional settings \citep[see][for extensions of Jensen's inequality under various assumptions]{perlman74}.
-The set~$\MGCX$ of all Gaussian measures on~$\Sset$ is not convex, but all the uncertainty functionals presented in Section~\ref{sec:examples} can in fact be extended, if infinite values are allowed, to DoA functionals defined on its convex hull (i.e., on the set of all mixtures of Gaussian measures).
+The set~$\MGCX$ of all Gaussian measures on~$\Sset$ is not convex, but all the uncertainty functionals presented in Section~\ref{sec:examples} can in fact be extended to DoA---hence concave---functionals defined on some larger convex set of probability measures\footnote{ More precisely, the functionals discussed in Sections~\ref{sec:example:pUnMoinsp} and~\ref{sec:example:variance} can be extended to DoA functionals on the set of all probability measures on~$\Sset$, and those of Sections~\ref{sec:example:knowledge} and~\ref{sec:example:ei} to DoA functionals on the set of all probability measures~$\nu$ on~$\Sset$ such that $\Esp\left( \max \xi - \min \xi \right) < +\infty$ for~$\xi \sim \nu$. }.

+\begin{remark} Let $\beta: \Sset \to \Rset^p$ denote a measurable function, and let $\nu^\beta$ denote the image of~$\nu$ by~$\beta$.
+Then it is easy to see that any functional of the form $\Hcal(\nu) = \Hcal' ( \nu^\beta )$ is DoA, where $\Hcal'$ denotes a DoA functional defined on some appropriate subset of the set of all probability measures on~$\Rset^p$; the reader is referred to \cite{hainy2014} for a variety of examples of such functionals.
+Section~\ref{sec:example:variance} provides an example of this construction, with $p = 1$ and $\Hcal'$ the variance functional. \end{remark}

-The supermartingale and DoA properties are easily seen to be connected as follows: \begin{proposition} Let $\MsetQcq$ denote a set of probability measures on~$\Sset$.
-Assume that~$\MsetQcq$ is conjugate with respect to the sampling model (cf. Sections~\ref{sec:bkgrnd:model}--\ref{sec:cond-finitely-many}).
-Let $\Hcal$ denote a (measurable) DoA functional on $\MsetQcq$.
-Then $\Hcal$ has the supermartingale property. \end{proposition}
+The supermartingale and DoA properties are easily seen to be connected as follows: \begin{proposition} If $\Hcal$ is DoA on $\MGCX$, then it has the supermartingale property. \end{proposition}